 “Some items have a limited life cycle.
-For instance, if the [LCD] panel is left on all the time, it’s only spec’ed for about 15,000 hours, or about 2 years.
-For this reason, it’s good to let the panel time-out and turn off when not being used,” says HP’s Ajay Gupta, Director of Notebook Product Management and Commercial PCs.
+For instance, if the [LCD] panel is left on all the time, it’s only specced for about 15,000 hours or about 2 years.
+For this reason, it’s good to let the panel time out and turn off when not being used,” says HP’s Ajay Gupta, director of Notebook Product Management and Commercial PCs.
 “The battery and hard drive also have a limited life cycle.
 Allowing them to turn off (or sleep) and spin down when not being used will extend the life of these components.”

 There’s still debate about the impact of shutting down and starting up modern components.
-To many, the very concept that shut-downs and start-ups create extra stress is dated, based on old components and mechanical parts we no longer have in modern systems.
-Leaving that argument to one side, there are some solid reasons for leaving it on or turning it off that aren’t up for debate.
+To many, the very concept that shutdowns and startups create extra stress is dated.
+Putting that argument aside, there are some solid reasons for leaving it on or turning it off that aren’t up for debate.

 Reasons to leave it on

 - You’re using the PC as a server or you want to be able to remotely access it.

 - There are background updates, virus scans, or other activities you’d like to occur while you’re away.